imalorg/revisable-1/README.md

 ## About

 This project is under [MIT LICENSE](http://raphael.mit-license.org/).
-Initiated by Raphaël Bastide in february 2012.
+Initiated by Raphaël Bastide in May 2013.
 Contact: bonjour/at/raphaelbastide.com